Knowledgebase Minecraft How to Create a Minecraft Network with V...

 Network Architecture

-Players connect to your proxy server (Velocity or BungeeCord), which then routes them to a hub server.
-From the hub, players can choose between different game modes.
+Players connect to your proxy server (Velocity or BungeeCord), which then routes them directly to a hub server.
+From the hub, players can walk into portals or click NPCs to choose between your different game modes.

 Setting Up Your Network